shouqalbdrani/ImplementOOPKotlin/README.md

 # ImplementOOPKotlin

-This project implement OOP in Kotlin
+This project implement OOP in Kotlin language

 Project Overview:
-Person class
+Person class with the following attributes: name and age.
+Also, have a method displayInfo() to print details.

-Student class which inhernt from Person
+Student class which inherits from Person with name and age and has additional attributes studentId and grade.
+It overrides the function displayInfo().
+Also, define an interface to check if the student is eligible.

-Course Class
+Course class is a data class with the following properties: courseName, courseCode, credits.
+Use functions copy(), toString(), hashCode(), and equals() to explore functionality.

-Enum DepartmentType class
+Enum DepartmentType class DepartmentType with the following values: COMPUTER_SCIENCE, MATHEMATICS, PHYSICS, ENGINEERING.
+Also, add a property maxCredits and create a method to indicate if a student can register or not.

 1- Go to file app/src/main/java/com/example/implementoopinkotlin
 2- Run the main.kt